Skip to main content

 With South Korea being one of the most technology advanced countries in the world, it offers a fertile ground for fintech companies.
 "According to Statista, the Transaction Value in the fintech market amounts to $43,032,000 in 2017.
 One can assume that the transaction Value has significantly risen in the last 2 years.
 In this blog post, I am going to talk about a few companies in South Korea that have left their mark on the fintech industry.
 The first company is Samsung.
 On August 20th, 2015 Samsung released Samsung Pay in South Korea.
 In South Korea, Samsung has over 1 million users.
 Samsung Pay is an app that allows its users to make payments and transfer money through their phones and other mobile devices.
 Now you might be thinking how is this fintech?
 Well, fintech is literally just financial technologies.
 And as simple as Samsung Pay is, it makes a huge difference in the financial world.
 The second company in the fintech industry is called Viva Republica.
 "Founded in ...

-South Korea Military Technology
+South Korea Educational Technology